renpy/renpy/sphinx/source/config.rst

     One possible use of this would be to have a function limit a variable to within a range each time it is adjusted.

-    The functions may be called during internal Ren'Py code, before the start of the game proper, and potentially before the variables the function depends on are initialized.
+    The functions may be called while Ren'Py is starting up, before the start of the game proper, and  potentially before the variables the function depends on are initialized.
 The functions are required to deal with this, perhaps by using ``hasattr(store, 'varname')`` to check if a variable is defined.